chenlwilson/databases/README.md

-# databases
+# databases: A mySQL database exercise

 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.